-- The program produces a monthly schedule which is distributed to all residents and faculty. - Required conferences include case ("morning") report, educational content conferences, journal club, patient safety conferences (M&M), weekly continuity clinic and PSQI conferences during ambulatory week and grand rounds. - Please be respectful of the presenter and be on time. - Residents are expected to attend all conferences when on rotations during the day in the hospital unless an unstable patient requires attention. - Residents on night float, scheduled off-days, vacation, and off-site rotations are not expected to be present, but all others should be in attendance. - Residents are responsible for the accuracy of all conference sign-in logs using the appropriate QR code(s). - Signing in for days not attended or for other residents is unethical and unprofessional and will result in disciplinary action.
+- The program produces a monthly schedule which is distributed to all residents and faculty. - Required conferences include case ("morning") report, educational content conferences, journal club, patient safety conferences (M&M), weekly continuity clinic YOBM conferences, and grand rounds. - Please be respectful of the presenter and be on time. - Residents are expected to attend all conferences when on rotations during the day in the hospital unless an unstable patient requires attention. - Residents on night float, scheduled off-days, vacation, and off-site rotations are not expected to be present, but all others should be in attendance. - Residents are responsible for the accuracy of all conference sign-in logs.
+A minimum attendance rate of 70% is required to remain compliant and in good standing with the program. - Signing in for days not attended or for other residents is unethical and unprofessional and will result in disciplinary action.